CkyBlue/ADT_Wise/README.md

 THe text below tries to explain what is going to happen next.
 It breaks down an ADT operation such as insert.

+Each index value has a unique color and is the same across index and pointer columns.
-The colors in the table are intended to make it easier to follow the changes to pointers and index values.
+This was intended to make it easier to follow the changes to pointers and index values.

 Notice how the colors change as the explanation moves forward.
+In the actual program, the program waits for user input before moving onto the next fragment of the ADT method so it is easier to follow.

+Run the command line version on browser: https://repl.it/@OverCky/ADT-Wise

 Screenshots from the command line version on repl.it: